Yokosumi/dev_notes/styling/SASS & SCSS NOTES.md

 ## ampersand (&)

-the `&` character references to the parent-selector, it is used when nesting selectors
+the `&` character references to the parent-selector, it is used when nesting selectors, it is used when a more specific selector is needed

 ```SCSS
 .container {